 12. Memorial to the Murdered Jews of Europe

-There’s no doubt that this truly unique Holocaust memorial makes for an amazing photograph, just bare in mind why the blocks were put there in the first place before you start posing for photos.
-Remember to be as respectful as possible.
+There’s no doubt that this truly unique Holocaust memorial makes for an amazing photograph, just bear in mind why the blocks were put there in the first place before you start posing for photos.
+Remember to take photos with respect.

 Look down at the two golf ball-like structures on top of Teufelsberg, a man-made hill made from the rubble left over from the Second World War.
 You’ll get a great shot of them both plus the forest goes on for miles around.